-In the COVID-19 era, virtual queues have taken on a new importance.
-To enforce social distancing, businesses are restricting footfall: for example, in April 2020, Walmart restricted in-store customer capacity to 20 percent of usual traffic to allow for a safer shopping experience.
+During the pandemic, virtual queues have taken on a new importance.
+With restrictions on footfall, and a need for social distancing, retailers are being driven to find new solutions to manage walk-in traffic, while delivering safe and exemplary service.
+For scale, it’s important to note that in April 2020, Walmart restricted in-store customer capacity to just 20 percent of usual traffic to guarantee customers a safer shopping experience.
 Retailers that had not previously needed to employ virtual queues now need more seamless ways to meter the flow of customers into stores, while guaranteeing customers a safer and less stressful experience.

-Setting up these systems is vital to ensuring a safe and frictionless experience for customers.
+Setting up a virtual queuing system is vital to ensuring a safe and frictionless experience for customers.
 At the most basic level, a single queue funnels each customer into the same virtual line, whereas multiple queues translate to multiple lines, usually for different goods or services.
 Each queuing system has its pros and cons and can be useful for specific situations.

 Single virtual queues